sadrianorod/HTTP1.0-Client-Server/README.md

 # Lab2CES35

-The repository for the computer networks class!
+This is the repository for the computer networks class assignment!
 Available [here](https://github.com/sadrianorod/Lab2CES35).

 ## Instructions for compiling